-- 2. Drill four holes at least 5" deep in the internal ceiling for each of the required suspension bolt anchors (field supplied).
-Make sure to hold the drill at a 90° angle to the ceiling. - 3.
-Using a hammer, insert the suspension bolt anchors into the pre-drilled holes. - 4.
-Install the four suspension bolts. - 5.
+- 1. Use the included paper template to cut a rectangular hole in the ceiling, leaving at least 8"(203mm) space from the walls on all sides.
+The ceiling opening must be slightly larger than the cassette body and smaller than the panel for the components to install correctly. - 2.
+Carefully measure and mark the locations where the ceiling holes will be drilled for the suspension bolts. - 3.
+Drill four holes at least 5" deep in the internal ceiling for each of the required suspension bolt anchors (field supplied).
+Make sure to hold the drill at a 90° angle to the ceiling. - 4.
+Using a hammer, insert the suspension bolt anchors into the pre-drilled holes. - 5.
+Install the four suspension bolts. - 6.
 Mount the indoor unit.
 Using two people to lift and secure it, insert the suspension bolts into the unit's hanging bracket holes and secure in place with washers and nuts.
-Make sure the unit is level and the bottom of the unit is 3/8"-1" (10-25mm) higher than the ceiling board to accommodate the unit's panel.
+Make sure the unit is level and the bottom of the unit is $\leq 5/8$ " (16mm) higher than the ceiling board to accommodate the unit's panel.